Kanaleneiland

 Kanaleneiland's residents have low levels of employment, health, and education.
-Approximately 76% of the population are not ethnically Dutch, most of them being of Turkish and Moroccan origin.
+Approximately 76% of the population have at least one parent that was not born in the Netherlands, most of them being of (partial) Moroccan background.
 This unique political climate is one that shaped the views of one of its ex-residents, national politician Geert Wilders of the PVV, who lived in the area in the late 1990s.
 During his time in Kanaleneiland, Geert Wilders lived in an apartment complex on the Marco Pololaan, a busy street overlooking the Columbus park.
 This apartment complex is located above a Lidl supermarket, and has seen an increase in popularity among right-wingers.